pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 03 - deploy IIDR.md

+# Deploy IIDR for Kafka
+## Pre-work

+## Start IIDR for Kafka deployment

+### Execute Bash

+iidr@iidr-virtual-machine:~/iidr-access-srv/bin$ bash /opt/Distrib/setup-iidr-11.4.0.4-5625-linux-x86.bin

+### Follow dialogs for deployment

+Locale - 2.
+English

+-> 1. Install new product

+Select DataStore type - 2- Kafka

+Offering - 1 or 4 for this setup

+Path where to install

+/home/iidr/agent-kafka

+Confirm Path

+Press 1 to agree with License Agreement terms

+Instance folder same as install path - will be created inside

+/home/iidr/agent-kafka

+INSTALL

+Run Configuration Tool

+Name of new instance - `KafkaTARGET`  (will be visible in Management Console)

+Port number  - may keep default - `11701`

+Maximum memory allowed for instance - `4096`

+Manage encryption profiles?
+Always answer - `YES` even if not needed

+### start creation of encryption profile

+Add encryption profile

+Profile name = `profile2` (no quotes needed) or none as in previous case

+Engine-to-engine encryption enabled - select `2-Disabled`

+Path to keystore - empty

+path for trust store - default

+password to encrypt trust store - ENTER

+trust store type - Default (JKS Java)

+-> 4. Completed management of encryption profiles

+--end of creation of encryption profile

+### continue deployment of Agent

+Use encryption profile which has just been created - select `1-profile2`

+Select y to use JMS or TCP/IP or n to use TCP only communication connection: `n`

+Create password for user tsuser

+Enter password - `tsuser`

+confirm password

+Would you like to start instance: `Yes`

+-> 6. Exit

 # Deploy Access Server

+## Execute Bash

 iidr@iidr-virtual-machine:~/iidr-access-srv/bin$ bash /opt/Distrib/iidraccess-11.4.0.4-11083-linux-x86-setup.bin

+## Follow dialogs for deployment

+English

+install folder = /home/iidr/access-srv

+Agree to License Agreement `1`

+LDAP configuration
+-> 1. none (Standard Mode)

+Default Port for access server: `10101`

+User Data Folder: `/home/iidr/access-srv` (same as install folder)

+INSTALL

 ## Start Access Server
 iidr@iidr-virtual-machine:~/iidr-access-srv/bin$ nohup ./dmaccessserver >../access.log 2>&1 &
 ```[1] 12581```

+It has to be started prior to creation of the user

+## Create user for Access Server

 Create Admin User for Access Server/Management Console - requires access server to be started

 iidr@iidr-virtual-machine:~/iidr-access-srv/bin$ ./dmcreateuser admin "IIDR Admin" "x" inf0Server SYSADMIN TRUE FALSE FALSE

 Password here is not important since you will be required to change that with first login to Management Console

 # After restart all components can be started with